-- G. Informal Review.
+- F. Informal Review.
 An applicant to determined to be ineligible for HUD-subsidized housing may request an informal review of that decision.
-The request must be in writing and be received by LHA within 14 days of the date of LHA's notification.
+The request must be in writing and be received by LHA within 14 days of the date of the LHA's notification.
 The review will be scheduled within a reasonable time of the applicant's written request.
-The review will be conducted by a Manager, the Executive Director or his/her designee, but not by persons directly involved in the decision.
+The review will be conducted but a Manager, the Executive Directory or his/her designee, but not by persons directly involved in the decision.
 At the Review the applicant can offer additional information about mitigating circumstances or mistakes in fact upon which the decision was based.
 Within 10 days of the review, LHA will provide written notification to the applicant of the results of the review.
 Informal Reviews for applicants are different from the resident grievance process.
-Applicants are not entitled to use the resident grievance process. - H. Incomplete Applications.
+Applicants are not entitled to use the resident grievance process. - G. Incomplete Applications.
 If a pre-application is incomplete, or lacking all required forms or information, LHA will notify the applicant and provide a deadline to submit the required information.
 All applications lacking the required information by the periods outlined by LHA will be cancelled with no further notice.
-LHA will hold applications awaiting Social Security number verification for 60 days.
+LHA will hold applications awaiting SSN verification for 60 days.
 LHA will hold pre-applications awaiting any other information for 10 days.
-Applicants whose applications have been canceled must reapply by completing a new application. - I. Cancelling Applications.
-LHA will cancel applications with no further notice or opportunity for review for the following reasons:
+Applicants whose applications have been canceled must reapply by completing a new application.

-- 1. Applicant Request. - 2.
-Failure to complete the application or provide required information within time allowed. - 3.
-Failure to respond to a Prehousing Letter within time allowed. - 4.
-Failure to show-up for a scheduled Prehousing appointment. - 5.
-Failure to respond to a "still interested" or update letter within the time allowed. - 6.
-After an applicant has declined two units in accordance with the One Offer Policy.
+- H. Cancelling Applications.
+LHA will cancel applications with no further notice or opportunity for review for the following reasons: - (1) Applicant request. - (2) Failure to complete the application or provide required information within time allowed. - (3) Failure to respond to a Prehousing Letter within the time allowed. - (4) Failure to show up for a scheduled Prehousing appointment. - (5) Failure to respond to a "still interested" or update letter within the time allowed. - (6) After an applicant has declined two units in accordance with the One Offer Policy.

 LHA does not accept responsibility for mail loss or delays.
-Applicants are responsible to notify LHA in writing of any changes to the applicant household or mailing address.
+Applicants are responsible for notifying LHA in writing of any changes to the applicant household or mailing address.
 LHA is not responsible for applicant's failure to provide a complete and correct address or to notify LHA of a change of mailing address.
-If a letter is returned by the United States Postal Service with a forwarding address, LHA will re-send the letter.
-At the discretion of the Executive Director, Assistant Director, or Leasing Coordinator, applications may be reinstated due to extenuating circumstances.
+If a letter is returned by the United States Postal Service with a forwarding address.
+LHA will re-send the letter.
+At the discretion of LHA applications may be reinstated due to extenuating circumstances.

-PART IV TENANT SELECTION AND ASSIGNMENT POLICIES
+SECTION IV TENANT SELECTION AND ASSIGNMENT POLICIES

 - A. Waiting Lists.
 LHA will maintain the following waiting lists separated by bedroom size.
 Waiting lists are always open.

 - 1. Mahoney Manor.

 - 2. Burke Plaza.

 - 3. Public Housing Scattered sites

-- 4. Arnold Heights.
+- 4. Arnold Heights

-- 5. Heritage Square and Northwood Terrace.
+- 5. Heritage Square and Northwood Terrace

-- 6. Wood Bridge Market Rate.
+- 6. Wood Bridge Market Rate

-- 7. Wood Bridge Tax Credit
+- 7. Wood Bridge Ta Credit

 - 8. Crossroads House Apartments

-- 9. Lynn Creek.
+- 9. Lynn Creek

-- 10. Summer Hill Tax Credit & Reduced Rent.
+- 10. Summer Hill Tax Credit & Reduced Rent

-- 11. Summer Hill Market Rate.
+- 11. Summer Hill Market Rate

 - 12. Prairie Crossing Tax Credit

 - 13. Prairie Crossing Market Rate

 - 14. Sunny Ridge Townhomes.

 - 15. New 32

+- 16. Emerald View Tax Credit

+- 17. Emerald View Market Rate.

 LHA will assign each eligible applicant a place on the appropriate waiting list for which the applicant applied and qualified in sequence based upon the type or size of unit needed, Preference status, and the date and time of the application.
+An applicant may change the size of unit being applied for, if appropriate, and maintain the original date of application.